Human Papillomavirus (HPV)

 HPV infections are so common that nearly all men and women will get at least one type of HPV at some point in their lives.
-About 79 million Americans are currently infected with some type of HPV.
+Nearly 80 million Americans are currently infected with some type of HPV.
 About 14 million people in the U.S. become newly infected each year.

 While in most cases HPV goes away on its own and does not cause any health problems, HPV infections can sometimes cause certain cancers and other diseases.
 HPV infections can cause:

 - Cancers of the cervix, vagina, and vulva in women

 - Cancers of the penis in men

 - Cancers of the anus and back of the throat, including the base of the tongue and tonsils (oropharynx) in both men and women.

 Every year in the U.S., HPV causes 33,700 cancers in men and women.
 HPV vaccination can prevent more than 90% of these cancers (about 31,200) from ever developing.